0202alcc/pymatgraph/README.md

-# MatrixBuffer
+# pymatgraph

-MatrixBuffer is a Python package that provides a multiprocess-safe buffer for PyTorch tensors, specifically designed for rendering RGB matrices and tables using Pygame.
+pymatgraph is a Python package that provides a multiprocess-safe buffer for PyTorch tensors, specifically designed for rendering RGB matrices and tables using Pygame.
 This package allows for efficient sharing of tensor data between processes, making it suitable for applications that require real-time rendering and updates.

 ## Features